jpjpjp/webex-jira-notifier/README.md

 - [ ] As a Jira administrator configure Jira to set up a webhook that will fire whenever an Issue is created, updated or deleted.
 The url will be the URL where your server is running (for example, an ngrok url during development) appended with '/jira'.
 For example: http://myserver.ngrok.io/jira.

 - [ ] As a Jira administrator, create a jira user to associate with the bot.
 This user should have read access to all the jira projects that your users are interested in being notified about.
+Write access is required to support the feature of the bot that allows users to have the bot post a comment on an issue directly from Webex Teams.

 - [ ] Create a Webex Teams Bot (save the email address and API key): https://developer.ciscospark.com/add-bot.html